Home » Blog » Saltillo Tile » How to Clean Terracotta Saltillo Tile Flooring

 Rustic Dwelling Place

-Also, I’m not a big fan of waxing Saltillo tile floors.
+Also, I’m not a big fan of waxing Saltillo tile or terracotta floors.
 Waxing these clay floors requires a lot of maintenance over time.
-As the wax dulls, a fresh coat of wax and buffing is required frequently.
+A fresh coat of wax and buffing is frequently needed as the wax dulls.

 Why bother with this process when the lifespan of quality sealers exceeds 10+ years?
-Save yourself time and money and reduce ongoing maintenance by properly sealing Saltillo tile flooring.
+Properly sealing Saltillo tile flooring can save you time and money and reduce ongoing maintenance.
 Check out sealers like TerraNano Saltillo Tile Topcoat Sealer or Crest Sealer.

 Step 3 – Mop.